ligato/docs/docs/plugins/connection-plugins.md

 **2. Postman**

-Choose the `GET` method, provide desired URL and send the request.
+Choose the `GET` method, provide the desired URL and send the request.

-## VPP-Agent GRPC
+## VPP Agent GRPC

 Related articles: